Michal Jan Rozbicki

 The experience of living for long periods of time in Europe, Asia, and America provided the foundation of my lifelong interest in the history of cross-cultural interactions.
 My academic trajectory began with studying Protestantism as a vehicle for the diffusion of scientific ideas across seventeenth-century northern Europe and England; then I went on to look at how metropolitan cultural values changed when transmitted to British America; and explored the colonial origins of American identity.
 These lines of inquiry led to an interest in the use of cultural instruments to legitimate power and authority, and to a study investigating how the conceptual package contained in the narrative of liberty produced by the American Revolution affected the political culture and the development of equal rights in the United States.
 My current work focuses on the phenomenon of interculturality and its theoretical underpinnings.
+Current CV.

 Honors and Fellowships:

 - 2012 Book Award from the State Historical Society of Missouri for Culture and Liberty in the Age of the American Revolution (University of Virginia Press).

 - 2012 Best Essay in Intellectual History Award from the Historical Society and the Jack Miller Center for Teaching America's Founding Principles and History, for "Rethinking the American Revolution: Politics and the Symbolic Foundations of Reality," Historically Speaking, vol. 13, no. 2, April 2012 (Johns Hopkins University Press).

 - Outstanding Faculty Mentor Award from the Graduate Student Association of Saint Louis University, 2005.

 - Virginia Historical Society, Richmond, Andrew W. Mellon research fellowship, 1999.